RDO Building

-The RDO Building is an 18-story building located in downtown Fargo, North Dakota.
-It is became the city's tallest building in 2020, surpassing the Radisson Blu since 1985, and is the second tallest building in the state behind the North Dakota State Capitol in Bismarck.
+The RDO Building is a mixed-use high-rise building located in Downtown Fargo, North Dakota, United States.
+It became the city's tallest building in 2020, surpassing the Radisson Blu since 1985, and is the second tallest building in the state.
 The building was formally named Block 9 Tower until the R.D.
-Offutt corporation purchased the naming rights of the building.
+Offutt Corporation purchased the naming rights of the building.
 The building is owned and operated by the Kilbourne Group.
+In addition, the RDO Building contains an expansive programmed community plaza known as Broadway Square, spanning over a half acre.